uzkent/EnKCF_Tracker/README.md

 however, our goal is to use multiple KCFs in an efficient way to keep the complexity at each frame similar to the baseline KCF `(O(nlogn))` `[1]` so that it operates at real-time (`30fps`) on **computationaly limited embedded systems**.

+You can find more details on the EnKCF tracker in our [arxiv version of the paper](https://arxiv.org/pdf/1801.06729.pdf).

 ### EnKCF Hyperparameters

 * sigma_scale = 0.9   // Gaussian Kernel Bandwith in Scale KCF